A new matrix representation of the Maxwell equations based on the Riemann-Silberstein-Weber vector for a linear inhomogeneous medium: Introduction

-Here, we deduce a new eight dimensional matrix representation of the Maxwell equations for a linear inhomogeneous medium based on the RSW vector, related to the earlier one in \cite{Khan2005} by a similarity transformation, starting {\it ab initio} with the corresponding Maxwell equations, following \cite{Bocker1993,Bocker2018} wherein an eight dimensional matrix representation of the Maxwell equations for vacuum has been studied starting with the Maxwell equations for vacuum.
-This process of deducing the matrix representation of the Maxwell equations leads naturally to the representation in terms of the RSW vector.
-This new representation has an advantageous structure.
-In the case of a homogeneous medium it reduces to a block diagonal form with four two dimensional Pauli matrix blocks along the diagonal.
-This should be advantageous for developing perturbation methods for studying the propagation of electromagnetic waves in a linear inhomogeneous medium adopting the techniques of quantum mechanics.
+Here, we derive first a new eight dimensional matrix representation of the Maxwell equations for a linear homogeneous medium starting {\it ab initio} with the Maxwell equations following (Bocker and Frieden, 1993, 2018) wherein an eight dimensional matrix representation of the Maxwell equations for vacuum has been studied similarly.
+To this end, we use the arguments based on the matrix representations of the Pauli algebra.
+This process leads automatically to the eight dimensional matrix representation of the Maxwell equations for a linear homogeneous medium based on the RSW vector.
+In this sense, the RSW vector turns out to be the natural choice for building a matrix representation of the Maxwell equations.
+This representation for the homogeneous medium is a direct sum of four Pauli matrix blocks (see Appendix A for the definition of the direct sum of matrices).
+Then, we extend the new representation to the case of a linear inhomogeneous medium.

+The new eight dimensional matrix representation of the Maxwell equations for a linear inhomogeneous medium reduces to the representation for the linear homogeneous medium when there is no inhomogeneity.
+The representation for the homogeneous medium is the direct sum of four Pauli matrix blocks.
+Pauli matrices have a very simple algebra.
+This aspect of the new representation should make it suitable for developing perturbation methods for studying the propagation of electromagnetic waves in a linear inhomogeneous medium adopting the techniques of quantum mechanics treating the inhomogeneity as a perturbation.
+We also show that the charge continuity equation, inhomogeneous wave equations for the electric and magnetic fields, and the generalized Helmholtz equation, emerge from the new eight dimensional matrix representation of the Maxwell equations.
+We shall use the complex notation for the electromagnetic waves as is customary in optics (see, {\em e.g.}, Born and Wolf, 1999).